domdomegg/pruver/README.md

 #### 👷 Manual (dev and prod)

 1. Ensure your local copy is what you want deployed (for prod, this should be a version that's been tested in dev)
-2. Run `npm ci --production` to install just the non-development dependencies
+2. Run `npm i` to install dependencies
-3. Ensure Serverless is installed globally with `npm install --global serverless`
-4. Run `npm run deploy:dev` or `npm run deploy:prod` to deploy the app to the respective environment
+3. Run `npm run deploy:dev` or `npm run deploy:prod` to deploy the app to the respective environment

 ### 📈 Monitoring